-Exempt assets include most individuals’ personal and household belongings, equity in a vehicle to $6,600, RRSPs and RIFs with the exception of the prior twelve months’ contributions, and certain life insurance policies.
+Exempt assets include most individuals’ personal and household belongings, equity in a vehicle to $7,117, equity in principle residence if less than $10,783, RRSPs, RDSPs and RIFs with the exception of the prior twelve months’ contributions, and certain life insurance policies.

-Non-exempt assets include a non-registered investment, an RESP, a home, a second vehicle or an RV.
+Non-exempt assets include a non-registered investment, an RESP, a home (if equity is in excess of $10,783), a second vehicle or an RV.
 It is the equity in these assets that you must pay to the LIT if you wish to retain possession of them.
 As with the required monthly payments from your income, we will enter into a monthly payment agreement to permit you to keep assets you wish to retain and can afford to buy back.

 We rarely, if ever, charge up-front fees.
 Affordable monthly payments are the norm.
 We truly want to help you get your finances in order!

 As discussed above, determining how much a bankruptcy will cost is a function of many factors.
 We believe that each individual’s circumstances, goals and aspirations are unique and they must be taken into careful consideration when determining the amount to be paid and the length of time needed to pay it.